 Beach parks and coastal hiking trails abound in Puna.
 In Isaac Hale Beach County Park and Kehena Black Sand Beach, locals and visitors alike have access to sprawling, colorful beaches.
 While the former is more established and includes a large beach park, the latter is as rugged and unpredictable as you can get.
 Visitors to Kehena will often see spinner dolphins, sea turtles, and humpback whales during their visit, but they may also witness a few humans in their natural mode – families be warned.

 Tight Knit Local Community

-While many people talk about the aloha spirit, the true value of experiencing life in Puna over a lengthy stay is intangible.
-The community, people, and atmosphere of the region is unmatched.
-A close-knit group of locals call the region home and are fiercely protective of Puna, but are welcoming of respectful visitors and greet them with genuine warmth.
+While many people talk about living Hawaii style, the true value of a life in Puna is intangible.
+The community, people, and atmosphere of the region is small town mixed with wild independence.
+A close-knit group of locals call the region home and are fiercely protective of Puna, but are welcoming of respectful visitors.

 Wonderful Food and Agriculture

 Puna is a productive generator of macadamia nuts, but the local farmers grow a huge assortment of other delicious crops.
 That makes the eateries in Puna a good opportunity to experience truly local meals at an affordable price, and the farmer’s market in Maku’u on the weekends makes for a rewarding treat, too.
 Many who live in the Puna region embrace an off-grid lifestyle that includes extensive gardening and food production.